JosephGethins/JosephGethins/README.md

   - ⚪ R (specifically in R studio)
 ---

-👀  Languages I'm currently learning / have past experience with
+👀  Languages I'm currently highly interested in using include:
   - 🟣 C#
   - 🔷 C++